rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 layout: layouts/grants.njk
 title: Community Grants Program Rust Foundation Fellowships
 name: Rust Foundation Fellowships
 description: Awards made to up to 20 individuals, providing a stipend of $1,000 per month plus a travel and training budget.
-Applications are closed for 2022.
 The initial group of Rust Foundation Fellows was announced in June 2022.
 The Rust Foundation is currently fundraising for the 2023 Fellowship Program.
 date: 2022-04-01
 tags:
    - community grants program